FAForever/wiki-pages/Creating-models.md

 ### UEF Shader (Unit)
 #### Albedo
-Use this to map color on your unit.
+Use this to map colour on your unit.
 #### Normals

 #### Spec Team
-- R :
+- R : Glow Effect

-- G :
+- G : Environmental

 - B :